AmjedAshour/CIS015-3-project-management/README.md

 | idTasks      | INT          | Foreign key to the tasks table          |
 | status       | VARCHAR(20)  | User's status for the assigned task     |

+## Project Team and Contributions

+### Development Team

+- **Project Manager:** Amjad Ashour
+- **Developer:** Amjad Ashour

+### Role and Contributions

+For this project, I served as both the project manager and the sole developer.
+In this dual role, my responsibilities included:

+  - Writing the entire codebase for the application.
+  - Designing the user interface and user experience.
+  - Integrating the database and implementing data persistence.
+  - Handling front-end and back-end development.
+  - Conducting testing and debugging.
+  - Deploying and maintaining the application.
+In addition to my role as the project manager.

+I took on this dual role to gain a comprehensive understanding of the project management and development processes, which allowed me to deliver a successful project as the sole contributor.